EDUCBA

 MIRR Example 1-1

-Select the cell “D17” where the MIRR function needs to be applied; click the insert function button (fx) under formula toolbar, a dialog box will appear, type the keyword “MIRR” in the search for a function box, MIRR function will appear in select a function box.
+Select the cell “D17” where the MIRR function needs to be applied; click the insert function button (fx) under the formula toolbar, and a dialog box will appear, type the keyword “MIRR” in the search for a function box, MIRR function will appear in select a function box.

 MIRR Example 1-2

 values argument: It is a cell reference or array which refers to the schedule of cash flows including the initial investment with a negative sign at the start of the stream.
-To select an array or cell reference, click inside cell D12 and you’ll see the cell selected, then Select the cells till D15.
+To select an array or cell reference, click inside cell D12 to see the cell selected, then Select the cells till D15.
 So that column range will get selected, i.e. D12:D15

 finance_rate: It is the Interest paid on an initial amount or Annual interest rate for the 10000 loans, i.e. 9% or 0.09